kneehit/Big_Mart_Sales/docs/Big_Mart_Sales.md

     ## Multiple R-squared:  0.7214, Adjusted R-squared:  0.7204
     ## F-statistic: 758.3 on 29 and 8493 DF,  p-value: < 2.2e-16

-Thus we can see that our model has greatly improved and about 75% of variations in data can be explained.
+Thus we can see that our model has greatly improved and about 72% of variations in data can be explained.
+Also we get NAs in ItemType Others and Item_Category Non Consumables row.
+This is because there is strong correlation between them due to the fact that we have categorised Non Consumables as Others in Item Type.

+### Linear Model of Important Variables

+To make our model more robust, we shall only select the most important variables.
+For this we shall omit all variables who have p value more than 0.05.

 ``` r
 lm3 <- lm(data = new_train, log(Item_Outlet_Sales) ~  Item_MRP  + Outlet_Size + Outlet_Location_Type + Outlet_Type  + Outlet_Age)